 This increased demand can be seen reflected in average salaries for nurses in the Boston area, as noted by PayScale:

 This demand is driven by the fact that Massachusetts is home to a large number of highly-rated hospitals, each of which employs a vast number of nurses in a variety of specialties.
-Some of the these notable organizations include:
+Some of these notable organizations include:

-In order to practice as a nurse in the state of Massachusetts, you will need to earn a Massachusetts nursing license.
+In order to practice as a registered nurse (RN) in the state of Massachusetts, you will need to earn a Massachusetts nursing license.
 This is because Massachusetts does not currently participate in the Nursing License Compact (NLC), which allows nurses from participating states to practice in any member state.
 That being said, legislation that would allow Massachusetts to join the compact is currently pending in the legislature.

 In the meantime, if your goal is to become a nurse in the state of Massachusetts, you will need to follow the steps below to ultimately earn your license: